Izabelleneubaner/AddPeopleReact/README.md

 # Adding People with React

-This is my first Project with JS & React
+This is my first Project with Typescript & React